Alisafa60/airo-wave/README.md

 ### Curated Dataset for Enhanced AI Insight

-Aggregated air quality metrics were calculated as averages over number n of last entiers in the database, while distinguishing between indoor and outdoor environmental data.
+Aggregated indoor and outdoor air quality metrics were calculated as averages over number n of last entiers in the database.
 Additionally, allergens are selected and their severity levels are specified before passing them.
 And By specifying the user's health condition and condition severity input, insights are tailored for a personalized and targeted analysis.

-This approach relies on two functions, where user identification and message are passed to the first one, with the necessary data to pass to payload and prompt as shown below:
+This approach relies on two functions, where user identification and messages are passed to the first one, with the necessary data to pass to payload and prompt as shown below:

 ```javascript
 async function generateOpenAIPayload(userId, userMessage) {